krakend/krakend-documentation/backends/martian.md

 ## Transforming requests and responses

-Add martian modifiers in your configuration under the `extra_config` of any `endpoint` using the namespace `github.com/devopsfaith/krakend-martian`.
+Add martian modifiers in your configuration under the `extra_config` of any `backend` using the namespace `github.com/devopsfaith/krakend-martian`.

 Your configuration has to look as follows:

-    "endpoint": "/foo",
     "extra_config": {
         "github.com/devopsfaith/krakend-martian": {
             // modifier configuration here
         }
     }

+See the possibilities and examples below.

 ### Modifier configuration